ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 When you have finished defining or editing your segments, proceed to plan (or define) information barrier policies.

-### A few important points to keep in mind

-As you plan your information barrier policies, keep the following points in mind:

-- Currently, information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.
-- Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
-When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions.
-[Learn more about information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).
-- Avoid bulk moves when information barrier policies are in effect.
-Ask your tenant admins not to move users between segments who cannot talk to each other.
-Either temporarily grant communication access and disable it later, after all users are moved, or create an intermediate segment who can talk to each of the initial segments.
-In any case, do not move users in bulk between entities who cannot communicate.

 ## Part 2: Define information barrier policies

 When you have a list of user segments and the information barrier policies you want to define, select a scenario, and then follow the steps.